Electoral Area F Official Community Plan Update

 Hello, As a person who is concerned about Area F and in particular affordable housing/rental options.
 From the history of Area F there is quite a few lots that have multiple residential housing options; if an owner was able to strata the residential housing on the lots it would create affordable housing.
 If you look at the residential real estate market whats missing is the starter homes; a prospective buyer can not save the required deposit to purchase a home in todays market.
 Typically strata housing is cheaper because multiple owners can own and maintain the property.
 My question is this, how does a person with this idea put forward a proposal to see this vision become a reality?
 Thanks for your time.

-Dela Cruz asked about 4 years ago
+Dela Cruz asked almost 5 years ago

 Thank you for your comments and question!